Updated: 11th February 2021

 If

-a beekeeper agrees to help you, but the swarm moves on before they
+a beekeeper agrees to assist you, but the swarm moves on before they

-arrive, do let them know as soon as possible, hopefully to prevent them
+arrive, do let them know as soon as possible.

 An alternative route is to phone your local authority and enquire about bee swarm removal.
-If you are in the USA, there are some regulations in certain counties regarding Africanized honey bees.
 Always ask about their fees and procedures, and how long it will take for assistance to arrive.

 Just a thought….Have you ever considered becoming a beekeeper?
 Do you frequently see swarms of bees?
 If so, take a look at the resources on this site.